The Invention of Morel and the Machine That Makes Ghosts Real

 This makes the novel unusually modern.
 Many technological fantasies begin with mastery: a user controls a device, summons images, enters a simulation, or chooses an avatar.
 Bioy Casares starts with asymmetry.
 The narrator receives a reality he cannot inspect.
 He builds theories from behavior.
 He changes himself to fit a system that will never answer him.
 The machine has no need to deceive him intentionally; opacity is enough.

 That structure maps cleanly onto present-day media systems.
 A person can live inside ranked feeds, generated summaries, recommendation loops, smart assistants, synthetic companions, and persistent profiles without ever seeing the machinery that composes the scene.
-The interface does not have to claim divinity.
+The interface does not have to make supernatural claims.
 It only has to make a world coherent enough that the user begins negotiating with it as reality.

 The Recording That Becomes a World